PulsedLight3D/PulsedLight3dScanner/README.md

 ![](examples_and_assets/readMeImg/guitar_step_test.png)
 *The results of changing the steps between readings.*

+### Notes
+- Each scan used the same area (Azimuth: 1200-1500, Elevation: 640-940)
+- When using steps 1 & 2, multiple scans were required and the app crashed when attempting to do an OBJ export of the full image.
+For 2 steps, 2 half scans were created and assembled.
+For 1 step, 10 scans were created and assembled.

 ### Delay Variation
 ![](examples_and_assets/readMeImg/guitar_delay_test.png)
 *The results of changing the delay between readings. *